 CBD oil on the other hand is an amazing natural health supplement.
 It is not a drug.
 It does not require a prescription.
 It is legal is all 50 states and in many countries around the world.
 It doesn’t have to be purchased from a street dealer.
 But most importantly it has taken the world by storm based on studies showing that it is a potent remedy that has many therapeutic effects.
 Based on this, I hate to associate “overdosing” with CBD oil.
 I mean shoot, children can safely take CBD oil.

-When it comes to CBD oil, there is sparse scientific data to support the optimal amount to take each day.
+When it comes to CBD oil, there is sparse scientific data to support the optimal amount to take each day and a lot depends on the type of CBD product.
 Yes, there are guidelines based on the specific condition you are hoping it will help with, your age, your weight, etc… but CBD oil from a reputable company doesn’t come with a “dosage” per say.
-A reputable company, like the one I personally use and trust, will simply supply you with the amount of CBD per serving and let you decide how much you need daily.
+A reputable company, like the ones I personally use and trust, will simply supply you with the amount of CBD per serving and let you decide how much you need daily.

 So how can you possibly overdose on CBD oil?